A notebook for fiction writers and aspiring novelists. One editor’s perspective.

 • Talent (An innate, inborn capability to concoct and produce a well-written novel).
 Talent is that inherent ability to tell an interesting story in a unique voice.
 And then to impress agents and/or publishers with a sterling query.
 Like chess masters, divas, athletes and multi-platinum singers, you’re either born with a certain talent or you’re not.
 Me, for instance.
 I love music.
 Learned to play guitar—badly.
 Practiced daily for years, but never broke out of that meh! stage.
 The mathematics of music confounded me.
 (Change keys from G to B-flat?
 Whaaaa?)
 I also have a singing voice like a frog in a rainstorm.
 So no, no amount of dedication was ever going to help.
 We all can’t be everything we want to be.
 Just sayin’.
 Then again, everything we might become is certainly worth a shot.
 This attribute is inborn; out of your control or your ability to learn.

 • Craft (Technique.
 Absorbing information.
 Trial-and-error.
 Attempting to establish an authorial voice.).
 Craftsmanship is your ability to learn and develop the rules and mechanics of writing.
 It means perusing ‘how to’ books on grammar, plotting, narration and dramatic pacing.
 It means perhaps taking classes or joining a writer’s workshop (which I highly recommend).
 Or finding employment in a writing-based job—copy writing, advertising, journalism.
 Or reading manuscripts.
 Teaching English or Literature.
 Me?
-I was a newspaper columnist for several years with a strict 750-word ceiling.
+I was a newspaper film critic for several years with a strict 750-word ceiling.
 Man, that job taught me more about self-editing, about whittling down excess verbiage and getting to the point, and greatly honed my writing abilities.
 Sometimes it means starting a novel or two, if only to fully develop the necessary knowledge to write a novel that sells.
 Write until you find your own personal, authorial voice, and then write some more.
 Realize that it’s okay, perhaps even essential, to blunder, to learn from your mistakes, and then keep writing.
 This attribute can be taught and learned.

 • Skill (Competence, Expertise, Finesse, Finding your voice).
 Skill is your ability to realize your potential (an infusion of self-confidence), and then utilize that expertise to its fullest extent.
 Skill is what results from learning your craft up, down, and sideways, inside and out.
 Skill is basically Craft 2.0!
 This attribute can be taught and learned, but ultimately it’s a personal choice to educate yourself until you’re all but assured of eventual success.

 • Patience (Determination, Perseverance, Practice).
 There’s no other way to finish a novel than to begin.
 By writing a single line, an infectious opening paragraph, a fully developed first page, you’re making a psychological pact with yourself—that you and your brain are in this for the long run.
 You’re here for the whole enchilada.
 Writing a novel is like raising a kid: Less sleep, fewer weekends down at the disco, lots of self-doubt and even a little self-pity.
 (A little is okay.
 You’re a struggling artisan after all.)
-Constantly apologizing to friends and family for prolonged absence.
+You may be constantly apologizing to friends and family for your prolonged absence.
 You’re committing yourself because you know you’re competent and talented, even though nobody (yet) may recognize those talents.
 You’re aware that thousands of other novice writers exist with similar dreams—and if they have a shot, so do you.
 So you take the leap.
 Write a page, then another, then another…because that’s the only way home.
 This sort of inner drive can’t be taught or learned—and may take years of practice and dedication.

 * The Sweet Spot.
 (That tiny white diamond in the middle of the diagram.)
 If one has the talent, craft, skill and patience to finish a manuscript and begin to pitch the book, the chances of finding an agent or publisher are typically far better than those writers who find themselves lacking in one or more arenas.
 (If you do find yourself lacking, doesn’t mean that you can’t learn and grow and, in time, prosper.)
 Which only leaves a single potential speedbump standing between you and Stephen Kingdom—and that’s luck.
 But read on….